In this guide, you will find instructions on how to change the brake light switch on a BMW.

 In this guide, you will find step-by-step instructions on how to replace BMW spark plugs.

 This guide was written for six-cylinder 5-Series BMW.
-Owners of BMW 1 3 5 6 7 X1 X3 X5 series should find this information helpful since BMW uses the same engine across many models.
+The BMW 1 3 5 6 7 X1 X3 X5 series owners should find this information helpful since BMW uses the same engine across many models.

 What will you need